Immigration Asylum Dissertation Topics | UK Research Guide Immigration Asylum Dissertation Topics | UK Research Guide

 Push-pull theory in migration studies distinguishes between factors that push people out of origin countries (poverty, conflict, persecution) and factors that pull them to destination countries (economic opportunity, safety, family networks).
 It's intuitive but also simplistic.
 People don't migrate because one factor is present.
 Multiple causes interact.
 Good dissertations recognise this and move beyond push-pull thinking to more sophisticated frameworks.

-Social capital theory applied to migrant networks shows how family, kinship, and community networks facilitate migration.
+Social capital theory applied to migrant networks shows how family, kinship, and community networks support migration.
 People migrate to places where they've contacts who can provide housing, employment information, and social support.
 This explains migration patterns.
 Why do people from a particular village end up in a particular English city?
 Usually because earlier migrants from that village are already there.

 Securitisation theory examines how migration is framed as a security threat.
 This isn't about whether migration actually threatens security.
 It's about how politicians, media, and policy-makers construct migration as dangerous, requiring extraordinary measures.
 Once migration is securitised, normal legal processes are suspended.
 Detention without trial becomes acceptable.
 Intelligence agencies become involved in enforcement.
-Securitisation theory helps you analyse how policy narratives shape practice.
+Securitisation theory helps you analyse how policy narratives shape practise.

 Transnationalism challenges the idea that migration means permanent settlement in one location.
 People maintain ties across borders.
 They send remittances, visit relatives, participate in community events in their origin country.
 Understanding migration through transnational frameworks recognises that migrants' lives span multiple countries.